Andr-Zero/XeniumProgrammerAutomation/README.md

 Create a xfa directory in home, copy xfa.service and xfa.py into that direcotry.

 NOTE: The file xfa.py and xfa.service has user definable values!
-You'll most likly have to updates these!
+You'll most likely have to updates these!

-Make sure the working directory is xfa.py is correct.
-You might also need to update the file paths and/or names if you're not using the same ones I am.
+Make sure the working directory in xfa.py is correct.
+You might also need to update the file paths and/or names if you're not using the same ones as myself.

-Make sure under [Service} the user and path in xfa.service is correct.
-Otherwise the service will not automaticlly start when the pi is started.
+Make sure the user and path in xfa.service under [Service] is correct.
+Otherwise the service will not start automaticlly when the pi is started.

 Run the following commands in same directory you downloaded xfa in:
 ```